Inori Aizawa

-Inori Aizawa (相沢いのり), also known as Internet Explorer-tan, is a moe anthropomorphism mascot character, originally of the Internet Explorer (IE) web browser and currently of its successor, Microsoft Edge, created by Microsoft Singapore and designed by Collateral Damage Studios.
-Inori was created in celebration of Anime Festival Asia 2013, and is featured in a video, Facebook profile as well as a special edition of the browser.
-Inori's purpose is to help advertise IE, and to convince anime fans to return to using the browser, due to its falling popularity.
+Inori Aizawa (相沢いのり), also known as Internet Explorer-tan, is a moe anthropomorphism mascot character of the Internet Explorer (IE) web browser, and later Microsoft Edge, created by Microsoft Singapore and designed by Collateral Damage Studios.
+Inori was created in celebration of Anime Festival Asia 2013, and is featured in a video, a Facebook profile, and a special edition of the browser.
+Inori was intended as a mascot for IE following the software's falling popularity.
 The character has received mostly positive reception.

 Character development

 Inori Aizawa is a personification of Internet Explorer.
 She was designed by Collateral Damage Studios, who wanted to create their own character after artist and producer Danny Choo posted an image featuring human equivalents of the Safari, Firefox, and Chrome web browsers.
 However, the initial design was little more than fan art.
 Though after Collateral Damage Studios jokingly asked Microsoft to "call them", a representative from Microsoft Asia-Pacific approached the company, and Inori was adopted as a mascot for Internet Explorer.
 As stated by Microsoft, Inori was created by Microsoft Singapore for the Anime Festival Asia 2013 event, and is a part of the local marketing program for anime and Japanese popular culture at AFA 2013, as well as across Asia.
 However, she does not represent an official mascot for Internet Explorer.
 At the Festival, Inori was used to draw local attention to the new browser, as well as Windows Phone-powered Nokia phones and tablets.
 A Microsoft employee has claimed that Inori represents "a new way of looking at" Internet Explorer.
 The character is voiced by former Sea*A idol and anime song artist Valerie, who also made a cosplay appearance as Inori at Microsoft's marketing launch at AFA2013.
 Despite being featured on the official Internet Explorer YouTube channel, Microsoft has clarified that Inori Aizawa will not be used in marketing campaigns outside Asia, which includes the United States.